eating-coleslaw/vscode-nebula-theme/README.md

 > Comment Italics: False | Theme Italics: 3 - Curly | Materialize: True

-## Issues
+## __Issues__

  There's not much precedent for this style of theme configurability, so I expect a bumpy ride for these first few minor releases.
 If you notice any issues, particularly around the configuration options, updates, and activation, please leave write it up with reproduction steps on the github repo.
+Please be nice, though; I learned typescript with this development 😅.

  My primary concern after functional problems are accessibility-related concerns.
 If there's something I could update or add, don't hesitate to write up an issue on the github repo with your suggestion.

-## Credits
+## __Credits__

 The configurability of this theme was made possibly thanks to Philipp Kief's generous licensing of the source code to his wonderful [Material Icon Theme](https://marketplace.visualstudio.com/items?itemName=PKief.material-icon-theme).
 I highly recommend installing it alongside Nebula, using a folder color of `#CDF6FE`.